Pupil Voice: What helps young people feel included in school?

 Jordan’s story: “When I was at school, I always felt the need to tell everyone I met, my classmates, about the fact I am autistic so that everyone knew why I acted differently from other people”.

-Our say: mentors for pupils with autism
+Pupil voice: mentors for pupils with autism

 Raising awareness of autism – a great pupil project in Stirling.